daniellaomokore/BoredApp/README.md

 - Clean & modular code, easy to understand & well commented code.

-- Use of API and http requests
+- Use of API and http requests.

-- Use of Relational Database -> MySQL
+- Use of Relational Database -> MySQL.

 - Unit testing & good test coverage.